yoriiis/tumblr-builder/README.md

 ## License

-TumblrBuilder and his documentation are licensed under the [MIT License](http://opensource.org/licenses/MIT).
+TumblrBuilder and his documentation are under the [MIT License](http://opensource.org/licenses/MIT).

 Created with ♥ by [@yoriiis](http://github.com/yoriiis).